bucs110a0spring22/ch-8-lab-ChrisMicu/README.md

 Replace anything surrounded by the `< >` symbols._

 ## SUMMARY:
- < Provide a short description of your program's functionality.
-No more than a couple sentences. >
+My code gets asked to compute different types of computations such as finsing how many vowels are in a word, finding the ascii sum of words, swapping letters around, etc.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 1

-Grace days remaining: < # >/5
+Grace days remaining: 4/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+none

 ## REFERENCES:
- < List any outside resources used >
+Geeks for geeks

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+NA